arbor-sim/arbor/doc/concepts/morphology.rst

     or by manually constructing one from a :term:`segment tree`.

-A segment tree and a morphology can both describe the exact same cable cell geometry, but they differ in their 'morphological coordinate system': a :term:`segment tree` is defined as connections between points in 3D space, while a morphology is defined in terms of connections between :term:`branches <branch>`.
+A segment tree and a morphology can both describe the exact same cable cell geometry, but they differ in two ways:

+#. in their 'morphological coordinate system': a :term:`segment tree` is defined in terms
+   of connections between :term:`points <mpoint>` in 3D space, while a morphology is defined in terms of connections between :term:`branches <branch>`.
+A segment tree makes it easy to recreate a cell from image data, because that is usually done by setting points in space and assigning a cable radius.
 A :term:`morphology` makes accessing locations in terms of the cable cells shape easy: "We've placed the clamp on the midway point of the 53rd branch of cell B." :ref:`More on placement later <labels>`.
+#. the fact that angles between branches are not defined in morphologies but are in segment trees, or,
+   equivalently, in morphologies the branching points have no specific position in space, other than in relation to a specific distance from other branching points through any branch that links them.

 Every segment tree can be used to generate a unique :term:`morphology`, which derives and enumerates :term:`branches <branch>` from the segments.
 The branches of a morphology are unbranched cables,